ds-edu/DataScienceCapstone_OnlineRetail/README.md

 **Hyperparameter Search: Nested Cross-Validation**

-In the [Modeling](./notebooks/Modeling.ipynb) step, three hyperparameter optimization searches were tested accross all three aforementioned algorithms by utilizing the nested cross validation approach to determine the optimal parameters per algorithm.
+In the [Modeling](./notebooks/Modeling.ipynb) step, a ***nested cross-validation approach*** was employed for the hyperparameter optimization search for all three aforementioned algorithms.

-As the hyperparameter search process cycles through each algorithm, a scoring function is used to determine the their respective silhouette scores.
+Note that as the hyperparameter search process cycles through each algorithm, a scoring function is employed to determine their respective silhouette scores to gain an insight which model has the better performance.

 ![Hyperparameter Search](./reports/figures/hp_search.png)

 [Hyperparameter Search Results](./models/hp_tuning_results/hp_search.csv)

-> Out of the model evaluation outcomes, the hyperparameters in **KMeans** and **Agglomerative Hierarchichal Clustering** algorithms produced better silhouette scores than DBSCAN on the cross-validation searches.
+> Among the evaluation results, the hyperparameters for the **KMeans** and **Agglomerative Hierarchical Clustering** algorithms yielded better silhouette scores than DBSCAN during the cross-validation searches.

-> Given the results, DBSCAN may not be the appropriate clustering algorithm for this dataset since it has negative scores indicating a poor clustering performance (and more overlapping clusters) compared to the two other algorithms that have a higher score.
+> Given these findings, it appears that DBSCAN may not be the most suitable clustering algorithm for this dataset, as it exhibited negative scores, indicating poor clustering performance and a greater degree of overlapping clusters compared to the other two algorithms, which achieved higher scores.

-> KMeans algorithm was better suited for clustering the data and thus was chosen for the Modeling process.
+> Therefore, the KMeans algorithm was determined to be the most effective for clustering the data and was selected for the modeling process.

 **KMeans metrics for CV and SMBO results**